MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

   but that could raise issues if questions are not all generated in the same place at once

 -The link may or may not need to be included in each mcq.
+It might be possible to generate it from the information alredy stored in the topics and subtopics.
 It will link to the main topic and other included topics decided in some way that is yet to be figured out.
 Should it be prerequisites or the subtopics?
 Topics with a weighting below a certain threshold can definitely be left